-I recently came across an excellent article in The New York Times from economist Adam Davidson (co-founder of NPR’s Planet Money).
-In it, he describes his experience working as a technical adviser on the film The Big Short and the unique group dynamics he saw while working on set (this is further expanded on in an interview with Russ Roberts on the podcast EconTalk).
+I recently came across an excellent article in from economist Adam Davidson (co-founder of NPR’s Planet Money).
+In it, he describes his experience working as a technical adviser on the film The Big Short and the unique group dynamics he saw while working on set (this is further expanded on in an interview with Russ Roberts on the podcast ).

 Davidson also noted that he was surprised by how smoothly everything ran.
 Despite having a decentralized structure where few people in each team knew each other firsthand (let alone across teams), everyone seemed to know their place in the production, performed their duties, and collaborated with little transition time.

 While this model of organizing seems best suited to the unique demands of film production, there are several trends that point to this development being more than just an isolated incident.
-Back in 2002, Richard Florida discussed the growing influence of highly skilled and knowledgeable professionals in his book Rise of the Creative Class.
+Back in 2002, Richard Florida discussed the growing influence of highly skilled and knowledgeable professionals in his book .
 He notes that independence is highly valued among those in the Creative Class and as a result, many seek out alternatives to the 9-5 workplace.
 Moreover, he suggests that within our lifetime, traditional firms will largely disappear and professionals will congregate around specific projects in their place.

-In addition, since the mid-2000’s, firms have increasingly relied on contractors and consultants to perform technical tasks and provide subject matter expertise not native to their internal employees.
+In addition, since the mid-2000’s, firms have increasingly relied on contractors and consultants to perform and provide not native to their internal employees.
 Those familiar with consulting work will also understand that it’s largely project-based as well.
-Lastly, although tangential, the rise of the gig economy has created a work structure where individuals provide valuable services but are largely independent of the day-to-day operations of the parent company.
+Lastly, although tangential, has created a work structure where individuals provide valuable services but are largely independent of the day-to-day operations of the parent company.

 More interesting, though, is that Davidson suggests the Hollywood model not only represents the future of work, but also a return to a structure of work that was prevalent prior to the 20th Century.
 In fact, Davidson argues that the large firms (and the long-term employment contracts associated with them) that dominated the 20th Century were something of an anomaly.